 The vegan burger !
-This recipe gives you 5 big burger patties with mushroom, soy granules and beet root.
-They’re very meaty and hearty, a great substitute for the real beef patty.
+This recipe gives you 4 or 5 burger patties with mushroom, soy granules and beet root.
+They’re very "meaty" and hearty, a great substitute for the real beef patty.
 The recipe is very similar to my meatless meatballs used in the Meatless Meatball Sub or in the Vegan Spaghetti Meatless Meatballs, but this recipe is slightly different.

-You can assemble the burger as you please with the ingredients you like, but the toppings I used is listed as topping suggestions.
-It’s the basic classic burger, salad, tomato, cucumber, red onion, with a twist of sweet onion dressing and fried onions.
+You can assemble the burger as you please with the ingredients.
+I assembled it as the basic classic burger, salad, tomato, cucumber, red onion, with a twist of sweet onion dressing and fried onions, you can also add vegan cheese if you like to be extra fancy !

 You can adjust the burger in many ways, make a Mexican inspired one, with salad, Vegan Creamy Guacamole, tomato, corn, chipotle sauce and some chili kidney beans.
 Or you can make one with Caramelized Red Onions, grated carrots, cucumber, Baba Ganoush and fresh sprouts.
 The options are endless !